omab/python-social-auth/docs/use_cases.rst

 ----------------------------

-It's a common scenario that mobile applications will use an SDK to signup a user withing the app, but that signup won't be reflected by python-social-auth_ unless the corresponding database entries are created.
+It's a common scenario that mobile applications will use an SDK to signup a user within the app, but that signup won't be reflected by python-social-auth_ unless the corresponding database entries are created.
 In order to do so, it's possible to create a view / route that creates those entries by a given ``access_token``.
 Take the following code for instance (the